drdaemos/xc5-docs/en/basics/creating_new_entity_--_introduction_of_editable_itemslist_in_admin_area.md

 updated_at: 2015-01-15 00:00
 layout: article_with_sidebar
 lang: en
-title: 'Creating new entity -- Introduction of editable ItemsList in admin area'
+title: 'Creating new entity and the UI for its management (Admin area)'
+keywords:
+  - Editable itemslist
+  - Admin area
 categories:
   - Developer docs
   - Demo module